rwlaschin/EngInterviewQuestion/README.md

 ## Dependencies

-You’ll be give a started node project that contains the apis to LumaMock and SyncEngine.
+You’ll be provided a started node project that contains the apis to LumaMock and SyncEngine.
 LumaMock exposes the apis to pull data from the hospital.
 * getFacilities
 * getProviders